-Everything colored green on this diagram has been added by me to make the operation explanations easier, without going into details however.
+Everything coloured green on this diagram has been added by me to make the operation explanations easier, without going into details however.

 First, the green rectangles delimit numbered functional subsets which I will explain later.
 Then, I drew the motor connection (the circle with an underlined M) and an LED connection to an auxiliary output.